-"Of Death, Life, and Power" - Luke 7:11-17 - Proper 5 - June 10, 2007
+"Roll Up Your Sleeves" - Luke 7:11-17 - Proper 5 - June 6, 2010

-Luke paints us a scene worthy of Steven Spielberg or the many other great film directors.
-It is a poignant scene, a heart-wrenching scene, a scene full of irony and suspense and surprise.
-Try to come into the scene with me; smell the palm dates and the dust and the donkey dung.
-Feel the Mediterranean sun beating down in the stale, late afternoon.
+In our Gospel reading this morning Luke paints a heart-wrenching scene worthy of any great dramatic presentation.
+He presents us with a poignant moment, a tiny incident tense with irony and suspense and surprise.
+Come with me and enter into that moment: smell the palm trees hung with dates and the dust and the donkey dung.
+Feel the Mediterranean sun beating down in the still late afternoon.
 Hear the wailing and the weeping; feel the pain and unrelenting sorrow of grief tear at your heart, as the funeral procession winds its way out of the city gates, heading to the nearby burial caves so the body can be interred before sundown.

-This is an ordinary funeral procession, like countless others that have gone before and will come after.
-But for those involved it is not ordinary - it is a tragedy.
-The one who has died has died prematurely, in his youth, and with him has died all the hopes of his widowed mother.
+In most ways this is an ordinary funeral procession, like countless others that have gone before and will come after.
+But for those involved it is not ordinary - it is a tragedy, and worse.
+The one who has died has done so prematurely, in his youth, and with him has died all the hopes of his widowed mother.
 He was her only son, and thus her only source of food, and clothing, and housing, and social connections.
 Her grief is both the heart-wrenching grief of a mother who has lost a child, but in her society she has now lost even her source of living along with her son.

-To be sure, there is a large crowd in the funeral procession.
+There is a large crowd in the funeral procession.
 Her son was well liked and respected, even she was well liked and respected.
 But life is life, and she will soon lose those supporters as well.
 A few will stick by her, but most will move on, and they will find convenient ways to avoid her as she is reduced to begging for alms to buy food, will turn away as she throws herself on the mercy of the temple food bank and community breakfasts.
-She has lost a son, and a whole lot more, indeed her very way of existence.
+She has lost a son, but she has lost a whole lot more, because she has also lost with him her very way of existence.

 Things haven't changed a whole lot in that part of the world - or for that matter in our part of the world either.
 Sadly there are still far too many tragic funeral scenes today that mirror the one in Luke's gospel.
 Some are set in the same location, and feature the same sandstone city gates opening onto irrigated and parched desert fields.
-Places like Palestine, Lebanon, Israel, Afghanistan and Iraq of course come immediately to mind, and while Western news media like CNN is either reluctant or ordered not to show such funeral processions the background scenes are familiar.
-Other places where such sad processions occur all too often don't get any media coverage either because of lack of world interest - places like Ruanda, Sudan, Angola.
-Still more get no attention because of government edicts forbidding the dissemination of negative information - North Korea and CFB Trenton come to mind.
+Places like Palestine, Lebanon, Israel, Afghanistan and Iraq of course come immediately to mind, and while Western news media like CNN is either reluctant to show or perhaps even ordered by their own government not to show such funeral processions, the background scenes are familiar.
+Other places where such sad processions occur all too often don't get any media coverage either because of lack of world interest - places like Somalia, Sudan, Angola.

-Life is indeed full of saddening events, and it is difficult to fault those who feel a sense of hopelessness in the midst of such suffering.
-The consequences of the deaths of primary breadwinners still have an undue impact on families around the world, just like those on the widow of Nain.
+Sadly life is all too full of such devastating events.
+Sadly those who feel a sense of hopelessness in the midst of such suffering are all too often justified.
+The consequences of the deaths of primary breadwinners - like the AIDS orphans in Africa - still have an undue impact on families around the world, just like those on the widow of Nain in Luke's gospel.
 Widows and children, orphans and aged are all reduced to circumstances many had never even considered - reduced to the charity of the community and to begging for the essentials of life.